How is PPD Diagnosed?

 There is not one ideal screening tool used for postpartum depression.
-However, questionnaires specific to PPD symptoms are available online for patients and for doctors to use in screening their own patients.
+However, questionnaires specific to PPD symptoms are available online for patients and doctors to use to screen their patients.

-Many doctors and patients choose to work in conjunction with a mental health care professional such as a psychiatrist or psychologist to further conclude a diagnosis and pursue treatment options.
+Many doctors and patients work with a mental health care professional such as a psychiatrist or psychologist to further conclude a diagnosis and pursue treatment options.

 If a patient’s symptoms align with the known symptoms of postpartum depression, a mental health professional can use another diagnostic tool.
 This tool is the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which is published by the American Psychiatric Association.

 The DSM-5 is a mental health disorder classification and diagnostic tool.
-It helps provide an official postpartum depression psychiatric diagnosis because it allows the patient to more fully understand their condition.
+It helps provide an official postpartum depression psychiatric diagnosis by allowing the patient to understand their condition more fully.

 A postpartum depression diagnosis reached using the DSM-5 also helps families.
 With this diagnosis, insurance providers will reimburse families for their medical expenses.